FreddyKly/Rat-Detector/RasPiCluster/KubernetesCluster/README.md

     curl -sfL https://get.k3s.io | sh -

-During the installation an error will occur, but the installation itself wont be interrupted.
+During the installation an error will occur, but the installation itself won’t be interrupted.
 Thus execute:

     sudo nano /boot/cmdline.txt

-This opens the "cmdline.txt" document in a texteditor.
+This opens the "cmdline.txt" document in a text editor.
 The document has only one line and must be extended by the following line:

     cgroup_memory=1 cgroup_enable=memory

-It is important not to leave the first line and accidentaly insert a line break.
-Before the masternode is rebooted we have to get the node-token.
+It is important not to leave the first line and accidentally insert a line break.
+Before the masternode is rebooted we must get the node-token.
 Hence execute:

     sudo cat /var/lib/rancher/k3s/server/node-token

 This string is important for the installation of the worker nodes.\
-It has to be temporarily safed somewhere.
+It must be temporarily saved somewhere.
 After that reboot the masternode and continue with the installation of the workernodes.

     sudo reboot